sachinsu/sachinsu.github.io/content/posts/nrtanalysispostgresql.md

 ```

-This parser basically uses Regular Expression to parse W3C formatted log into key - value with data points of interest.
+This parser basically uses Regular Expression to parse W3C formatted log into key - value pairs with data points of interest.
+With this, Table  `iislogs` will now contain

+In terms of output, Fluentbit's Postgresql [plugin](https://docs.fluentbit.io/manual/pipeline/outputs/postgresql) provisions the table itself with a structure that stores entire JSON in field as part of row.
+Either this table can be used as is or use "Before insert" trigger as suggested by Fluentbit's manual to parse the Json and populate separate table.

 With data getting added to timescaledb Hyper table,Lets see how it can be visualized.